Pretty-Good-Freedom-Tech/brainstorm/docs/INSTALLATION_INSTRUCTIONS.md

    - Change password after first login to the password that you entered during installation
 3. Access the Brainstorm landing page at: `https://your-domain` or `https://your-domain/index.html`

+If these steps don't work for you, see [Troubleshooting](TROUBLESHOOTING.md)

 ### At the command line,

 Upon installation, three systemd services should be running: